Skip to Content

 Conclusion

-Mica, although typical, isn’t as easy to find as you might think because it can take on many forms.
+Mica, while common, is not as easy to find as one might think because it can take many forms.

-Depending on the type of mica specimen you wish to find, some environments might be more worthwhile searching than others.
-Consider the states and locations mentioned above if you want to find mica.
+Depending on the type of mica specimen you’re looking for, some environments may be more worth searching than others.
+Consider the states and locations listed above if you’re looking for mica.
 Happy hunting!

-TIP: People use many different types of hammers while rockhounding to cover a myriad of situations, rock types, and purposes.
+TIP: People use many different types of hammers while rockhounding to cover many situations, rock types, and purposes.
 Check out the difference between rock and brick hammer in the article below:

 Rock Hammer vs. Brick Hammer: Explained Usage for Rockhounding